 To select this list of liquid vitamins for kids, we asked dietitians who work with kids for their expert recommendations.

 We prioritized options from reputable supplement brands, and looked for vitamins with third-party certifications from organizations such as NSF and United States Pharmacopeial Convention (USP), as well as products that adhered to the FDA's good manufacturing practices (CGMP).

 1. Best Overall: Mary Ruth's Kids Liposomal Multivitamin

 All of our experts agreed: Mary Ruth's is a standout brand.
 Waegelein appreciates that this particular product is an easy option for kids and parents alike.

 This product is vegan and free from dairy, soy, gluten and MSG.
-It does not have any added sugars and kids ages 4 to 13 can take it; dosage varies by age.
+It doesn't have any added sugars and kids ages 4 to 13 can take it; dosage varies by age.

-Another thing to be aware of: Mary Ruth's website does not provide details about third-party testing.
-But, ConsumerLab has tested and approved several products from this line, including Mary Ruth's Liquid Ionic Zinc in the company's zinc review and Mary Ruth's Vegan Liquid Iron (one of ConsumerLab's top picks in their liquid iron review).
+Another thing to be aware of: Mary Ruth's website doesn't provide details about third-party testing.
+But, ConsumerLab has tested and approved several products from this line.

 2. Best Vegetarian: Best Nest Multi+ for Kids